-Giving thanks doesn’t necessarily mean that that we’re saying we believe the situation is perfect and that’s why we’re thankful.
+Giving thanks with a grateful heart doesn’t necessarily mean that that we’re saying we believe the situation is perfect and that’s why we’re thankful.

 In fact, giving thanks doesn’t even have to mean that we’re happy about the situation or that we like it at all.